0xbenc/bash-zoo/docs/how-it-works.md

 5) For each selected tool:
    - Try to install a binary into `$(resolve_target_dir)`.
    - If the target dir is not writable, or copy fails: fall back to an alias in the user RC file (`~/.bashrc` or `~/.zshrc`).
-   - Special case: `astra` installs a launcher script pointing first to a share-root runtime, then to the repo fallback, and attempts to find a modern Bash (5+) for best runtime support.
 6) Install the meta CLI unconditionally:
    - Render `scripts/bash-zoo.sh` by substituting `@VERSION@` and `@REPO_URL@` to embed `BASH_ZOO_VERSION` and `BASH_ZOO_REPO_URL`.
 7) Ensure `PATH` contains the target bin directory (append a `# bash-zoo` tagged line in the RC file when needed).